funksoup/chocolate-broccoli-challenge/README.md

 ---

-*Built with vanilla HTML, CSS, and JavaScript.
-No frameworks were harmed.*
+*Built with vanilla HTML5, CSS3, and JavaScript.
+No frameworks were harmed.
+AI-assisted development with [Claude](https://claude.ai).*